electricbolt/propertylistserialization/README.md

 Equivalent to iOS method `[NSPropertyList dataWithPropertyList:format:options:error]`

 **params** *obj* - The object graph to write out as a property list.
-The object graph may only contain the following types: String, Integer, Float, Double, Map<String, Object>, List, Date, Boolean or byte[].
+The object graph may only contain the following types: String, Integer, Long, Float, Double, Map<String, Object>, List, Date, Boolean or byte[].

 **params** *format* - Either Format.XML or Format.Binary